 Dementia is a set of symptoms that can be caused by many different diseases.
 Most cases of dementia can’t be reversed, but some seniors can minimize the symptoms with various treatments and therapies.
-Here’s a look at six of the most common forms of dementia and a few steps family caregivers can take to manage the symptoms.
+Experts of home care, Edmonton families can rely on, discuss six of the most common forms of dementia and a few steps family caregivers can take to manage the symptoms.

 1. Alzheimer’s Disease